Funimation Logo

 2007 – 2011

-In 2007 the company changed headquarters to Flower Mound.
-She marked her “housewarming” with a new logo, which almost did not differ from the old one.
+In 2007, the company changed its headquarters to Flower Mound.
+She marked her “housewarming” with a new logo that differed only slightly from the old one.
 The colors are darker and have a gradient, and the geometric shapes have thin frames.
-The name of the parent company, on the other hand, brightened a little.
+The parent company’s name, on the other hand, brightened a little.

 2011 – 2016